Calf Muscle Tear

-How to Care for a Calf Muscle Injury
+How to Care for a Calf Muscle Tear

-Calf injuries usually occur during acceleration or changes in direction eg a change of running speed.
-However, there is a small percentage of the populations who can tear their calf by simply walking across the road.
+Calf muscle tears usually occur during acceleration or changes in direction eg a change of running speed.
+However, there is a small percentage of the populations who can tear their calf muscle by simply walking across the road.

-Calf strains may be minor or very severe.
+Calf strain may be minor or very severe.
 Your physiotherapist will grade your injury depending on their clinical findings or diagnostic tests such as MRI or diagnostic ultrasound.